Causes and treatment options for endometriosis

 However, it’s usually possible to control the symptoms

 Endometriosis is a condition in which the cells from the lining of a woman’s uterus are found in other places of the body.
-It’s a chronic but common condition that affects around 1 in 10 of all women of reproductive age (women who are able to have periods).
+It’s a chronic condition that affects around 10% of all women of reproductive age (women who are able to have periods), although the exact frequency is difficult to know as many women might not have been diagnosed.
 There is currently no cure but, with treatment, you should be able to keep your symptoms under control.

 What is endometriosis?

-During your menstrual cycle, if you are not pregnant, the tissue lining your womb will break down roughly once a month.
+During your menstrual cycle, if you are not pregnant, the tissue lining your womb – called the endometrium – will break down roughly once a month.
 The tissue breaks down into blood, which leaves your body as a period.

 Endometriosis is a condition in which tissue from inside the womb is found outside the womb, usually in the pelvic region.

 When this womb tissue breaks down into blood outside your womb, it can’t leave your body as a normal period.
 This leads to inflammation, irritation and can cause painful periods and other symptoms.